avinashbabudonthu/no-sql/mongo/notes.md

 		* Encoding/decoding data to/from BSON can be performed quickly
 * JSON Vs BSON
 ![picture](pictures/json-vs-bson.jpg)

+# Which features mongo ignore for scalability
+* indexes
+* joins
+* transactions across documents
+* storage

+# Database
+* Made up of multiple collections
+* Created `on-the-fly` when referenced first time

+# Collection
+* Similar to table
+* Schema less
+* Group of documents
+* Indexed by one or more keys
+* Created `on-the-fly` when referenced first time
+* Capped collections
+	* Fixed size
+	* Old records get dropped after reaching the limit

+# Document
+* Similar to row in table
+* Every document has special key `_id`.
+This is unique to collection.
+Works like a primary key
+* Every document will have key and associated values
+* JSON format
+* Stored in collection
+* Supports relationships by Embedded (or) References
+* Document storage as `BSON - Binary form of JSON`

+# Advantages
+* Schema less document based database
+* Supports dynamic queries on documents
+* Does not require complex joins
+* Easy to scale
+* Enable faster access of data by using internal memory
+* Mapping of application objects to database object is not needed
+* Easy to tune for performance

 # Install MongoDB
 * Download mongo db from - https://www.mongodb.com/try/download/community